SAP-archive/sap-iot-smart-bagger-scenario/README.md

 The content is provided "as-is".
 There is no guarantee that raised issues will be answered or addressed in future releases.

 ## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](/LICENSE).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](/LICENSE).